by Jen Dyment

 Why People-Centric Change Management Matters

 Leaders will often talk about making people and changing cultures the top priority when a deal is imminent.
-Then the practical realities of due diligence, valuation, negotiation and tactical integration planning around financial, legal, HR, IT or sales and marketing overwhelm the people and culture sentiments.
+Then the practical realities of M&A due diligence, valuation, negotiation and post-merger integration implementation around financial, legal, HR, IT or sales and marketing overwhelm the people and culture sentiments.
 These feel less relevant, less immediately critical and – to the detriment of a project’s return – get de-prioritized or ignored.

 It is within the human workforce where integration, adoption and execution around deal priorities and new initiatives take place.
 And while organizations once enjoyed the luxury of time to test and roll out new initiatives, they must now do so in compressed periods while competing with tens or hundreds of new existing projects.